sean-oconnor-1/Bash-Quick-Launch/README.md

 # Bash-Quick-Launch
-Quick launch bash scripts by creating aliase "asdf" or other simple-to-type phrase
+Quick launch bash scripts by creating alias "asdf" or other simple-to-type phrase